Thadzy/Thadzy-Obsidian/Resources/Derivative of Exponential and Logarithms.md

 **Ans**  Because the logarithm tells you **"what power must I raise e to get e?"**
 # Summary
 ```
-Derivative of 2^x = 2^x ln x by chain rule and if I derivative e I got the same e and the logarithms
+Derivative of 2^x = 2^x ln x by chain rule and if I derivative e I got the same e and the logarithms Start by converting the base-b logarithm to the natural log Then apply the **chain rule**
 ```